 Technical basics series: A breakdown of Cython basics

-Python already has the ability to call external C/C++ code from Python.
-Cython greatly simplifies that effort and gives your code a performance boost.
+Python can already call external C/C++ code from Python.
+However, Cython greatly simplifies that effort and boosts performance.
+Learn more about Cytho...

 The Team at CallMiner

 Haskell is a lazy functional language, but most importantly: Haskell is big.
 Instead of laying out the language systematically, let’s start with the parts that are most similar to Python and expand outwards to the “weirder” parts over time.

 One bit of jargon for the many linguists in the room: Haskell is based on a typed lambda calculus, which means its semantics center around evaluating expressions instead of executing instructions (which it can also do).

 Follow the directions here.
 The command line interpreter below is stack ghci.
 (GHC is the “Glasgow Haskell Compiler”. ghci is the interactive GHC.)

 Notice that integer division is div and is different from floating-point division, /.
 Weird alert: You can turn any “prefix” function like div above into an infix function by surrounding it in backticks, as seen in line 11 above.
 It’s just for syntactic sugar.